 Here we are at the end of another year and at the close of one more decade!

-I hope 2019 was a good one for you and this past decade has been filled with adventure, growth and progress.
-The past 10 years for me has been a wild ride full of ups and downs.
+I hope 2019 was a good one for you and these past 10 years have been filled with adventure, growth and progress.
+For me, the decade has been a wild ride full of ups and downs, gains and losses, successes and failures.

-So, as per annual Beyond the Pacific tradition, I thought I’d share another light-hearted blog; this year about major accomplishments achieved between 2010 – 2019.
+So, as per annual Beyond the Pacific tradition that I do at the end of each year, I thought I’d share another light-hearted blog; this year about major accomplishments achieved between 2010 – 2019.
 What were your achievements?
 Ok, here goes:

 1. CELEBRATED 10 YEARS OF MARRIAGE WITH A GROWING FAMILY

-Marriage and family is at the top of the list this decade, so it was a special accomplishment to celebrate our 10th year wedding anniversary with close friends and family after overcoming many economical, emotional and personal hurdles.
+Marriage and family is at the top of the list this decade, so it was a special accomplishment to celebrate our 10th year wedding anniversary with close friends and family after overcoming many economical and personal hurdles.

-Also, in the last few years, our family has grown bigger with my husband’s son getting married and now has 2 sons of his own.
+Also, in the last few years, our family has grown bigger with my husband’s son getting married with 2 sons of his own.
 Yes, I am a proud Nanna to two gorgeous little boys!

-And we finally welcomed hubby’s daughter home permanently in 2016, who has made our happy home complete, and it’s been wonderful watching her excel in her Bachelor of Photography degree at university.
+Plus, we finally welcomed hubby’s daughter home permanently in 2016, who has made our happy abode complete.
+It’s been wonderful watching her excel in her Bachelor of Photography degree at university and enjoying her young life with new friends.

 2. MY 2 MUMS MET AGAIN ON MY BIRTHDAY

-A life-long dream I have had since I was a little girl was to have my birth mother [I was adopted] and my dearest mum who raised me be together again at my milestone birthday back in Fiji.
+A life-long dream I have had since I was a little girl was to have my dearest mum who raised me and my birth mother [I was adopted] be together again at my milestone 40th birthday back in Fiji.

 3. BLESSED TO BE AT THE RIGHT PLACE AT THE RIGHT TIME